hrlblab/AFM_kidney_cells/stage2_paper/cellpose_tuned/README.md

 ## DAPI-like data prep

 The first band contains the grayscale intensity and the second band is typically unused (set to zeros).
-This format is compatible with Cellpose 3.0's training and inference APIs.
+This numpy ndarray format is compatible with Cellpose 3.0's training and inference APIs.

-Update the input_folder and output_folder paths,
+Update the `input_folder` and `output_folder` paths in [preprocess_image.py](preprocess_image.py)
 ```python
 if __name__ == "__main__":